RaphiaRa/tiny_http/README.md

 $ ./hello
 ```

 I wrote this library because I wanted a simple drop-in solution for the legacy C and C++ codebases I work with, hence the lack of dependencies and new language features.
-It lacks lots of important features and is not production-ready,
-but I'll be adding more features and fixing bugs if I have the time.
+It is not designed to be a full-fledged web server, but rather a simple tool to build small web applications or to serve static files.
+No threading or forking is used.

 ## Features

 - Simple integration (just copy the `th.h` and `th.c` files to your project)
-- Simple API
 - HTTPS support (via OpenSSL) (Works, but still needs to be optimized as it's quite slow)
-- File serving
 - Path capturing (e.g. `/user/{id}`)
 - Supports Linux and MacOS (Windows support is planned)
 - Fully customizable memory allocation and logging

+## Planned features

+- File Uploads
+- Websockets

 ## Dependencies

 - OpenSSL (optional, for HTTPS support)
 - gperf (optinal, for binary builds and amalgamation)
 - python3 (optional, for running the amalgamation script)
 - picohttpparser (included) - a small, fast HTTP parser
 - The C standard library

-## Planned features

-- File Uploads
-- Websockets
-- Windows support

 ## Enabling HTTPS